RishiPrakash/Subtitle-Downloader/README.md

 #### How to run
 1. Import Java files locally
 2. Get jsoup jar file from internet and keep it in your referenced libraries folder
+3. Resolve Other dependencies
-3. Run project
+4. Run project
-4. It will ask for folder name, give the full path till folder in which your Movies are stored. for eg. if movies are in /Users/Desktop/Movies/chakDeIndia.mkv pass /Users/Desktop/Movies
+5. It will ask for folder name, give the full path till folder in which your Movies are stored. for eg. if movies are in /Users/Desktop/Movies/chakDeIndia.mkv pass /Users/Desktop/Movies

 #### Alternate Install option